 How do I know what my prescription copay will be?

-All medications fall into one of four tiers.
+All medications fall in to one of four (or five) tiers, depending on your plan.
 Each tier corresponds to a specific copay or coinsurance amount—this is the amount you pay.
-So, depending on which tier your medication falls under, you can estimate the amount you will pay.

 Medications that fall in to lower tiers may provide the treatment you need at the best value.

 How can I find a pharmacy or compare drug prices?

 Log in to My Health as described above, and you’ll be able to:

 - Search for a participating pharmacy near you

 - See what drugs are covered using your prescription drug list